V1adls1aV/PhysicsLabs/README.md

 ## Contents

+Try out interactive labs **right now**, on our [website!](https://hsse-physics-labs.streamlit.app/)

 - **M1.
 Throw a rock** · [General information](labs/throw_a_rock) · [Tests](tests/throw_a_rock)

 ## Launch guide

 ### Option 1.
 Docker

+This app launch option is not ready yet, use the next one (option 2)

 Simply run: